aws/amazon-freertos-ble-android-sdk/README.md

-# Amazon FreeRTOS BLE Mobile SDK for Android
+# FreeRTOS BLE Mobile SDK for Android
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/software.amazon.freertos/amazonfreertossdk/badge.svg?cacheSeconds=10)](https://maven-badges.herokuapp.com/maven-central/software.amazon.freertos/amazonfreertossdk/)
 ## Introduction

-Using the Android SDK for Amazon FreeRTOS Bluetooth Devices, you can create mobile applications that do the following:
+Using the Android SDK for FreeRTOS Bluetooth Devices, you can create mobile applications that do the following:

-- Scan for and connect to nearby BLE devices running Amazon FreeRTOS
+- Scan for and connect to nearby BLE devices running FreeRTOS

-- Act as a proxy for transmitting MQTT messages between a device running Amazon FreeRTOS and the AWS IoT cloud
+- Act as a proxy for transmitting MQTT messages between a device running FreeRTOS and the AWS IoT cloud

 ## System requirements